Overlap of Programs Suggests There May Be Opportunities for Consolidation

 Agency Affected: Consumer Financial Protection Bureau

-Comments: The Financial Literacy and Education Commission and its member agencies have taken actions to avoid potential duplication, but the Commission has not yet identified options for consolidating federal financial literacy efforts.
+Comments: The Financial Literacy and Education Commission and its member agencies have taken actions to avoid potential duplication, but the Commission has not yet identified options for consolidating federal financial literacy efforts, as GAO recommended in July 2012.
 The Commission has made significant progress in coordinating federal financial literacy programs.
 Moreover, the Commission and its committees have promoted collaborations that delineate appropriate roles among agencies.
-For example, in recent years, CFPB signed memorandums with several federal agencies clarifying respective roles in financial education for specific subpopulations, and the Commission led an initiative that sought to coordinate and avoid overlap in federal financial literacy research efforts.
+For example, in recent years CFPB signed memorandums with several federal agencies clarifying respective roles in financial education for specific subpopulations, and the Commission led an initiative that sought to coordinate and avoid overlap in federal financial literacy research efforts.
 Such efforts have helped avoid duplication and inefficiency, which also is a key goal of consolidation.
-However, as of March 1, 2017, the Commission still has not specifically examined options for consolidation of federal financial literacy efforts.
-In August 2016, a representative of the commission told GAO it believes that identifying options for consolidation would be outside the commission's scope.
-GAO maintains that identifying options for consolidating federal financial literacy efforts is needed to help ensure the most efficient and effective use of resources.
+However, as of December 2017, the Commission still has not specifically examined options for consolidation of federal financial literacy efforts.
+In December 2017, an official of the Department of the Treasury told GAO that the department concurred with GAO's recommended action and was, among other things, creating a steering committee aimed at ensuring that the Commission's efforts provide the most high-impact, cost-effective outcomes.
+The official said she expected GAO's action to be implemented by the end of fiscal year 2018.
+Identifying options for consolidating federal financial literacy efforts can help ensure the most efficient and effective use of resources.